VishalJ99/symbolic_distillation/README.md

 The gifs will be saved in the `train_runs/spring_2d_l1/gif` directory.

 ### Test Model
-Next test the model, or use the pretrained model in the `pretrained_models` directory by using the config file `configs/hello_world/test_config_pretrained.yaml`.
+Next test the model, or use the pretrained model in the `pretrained_models` directory by specifying the config file `configs/hello_world/test_config_pretrained.yaml`.

-Note: The first test run will take longer as julia needs to be compiled, subsequent runs will be faster.

 Docker:
 ```